Are you still asking health related questions on job application forms? If you are, have you thought this through?

 Is the reason you ask health related questions on job application forms because you want to judge if someone is going to be able to attend work regularly?

-You’ve probably heard of the Disability Discrimination Act 1995 (DDA) but have you heard of The Equality Act 2010 (EqA)?
-If you haven’t you need to learn more about it and how it has superseded the DDA.
+You’ve probably heard of the Disability Discrimination Act 1995 (DDA).
+However, have you heard of The Equality Act 2010 (EqA)?
+If you haven’t, you need to learn more about it and how it has superseded the DDA.
 The EqA lists a number of ‘protected characteristics’.
 One of the ‘protected characteristics’ in the legislation is disability.
 Disability is defined as a ‘physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day-to-day activities’.

 You probably know that it’s is against the law to discriminate against someone who has a disability.
 You probably wouldn’t dream of directly discriminating against a candidate for a job with a disability.

-If you are still asking health related questions on job application forms you probably don’t realise that you may be opening the door to claims against you for discrimination.
-Asking health related questions on job application forms allows you to be challenged that you are screening out disabled job applicants before they have had the chance to have their knowledge, skills and experience to do the work assessed.
+If you are still asking health related questions on job application forms, you probably don’t realise that you may receive claims against you for discrimination.
+Asking health related questions on job application forms allows you to be challenged.
+It maybe claimed that you are screening out disabled job applicants before they have had the chance to have their knowledge, skills and experience assessed.

-- To establish whether the job applicant can take part in an assessment to determine their suitability for the job.
+- Establishing whether the job applicant can take part in an assessment to determine their suitability for the job.

-- To determine whether any reasonable adjustments need to be made to enable a disabled person to participate in an assessment during the recruitment process
+- Determining whether any reasonable adjustments need to be made.
+This can enable a disabled person to participate in an assessment during the recruitment process.

-- To find out whether a job applicant would be able to undertake a function that is intrinsic to the job
+- Finding out whether a job applicant would be able to undertake a function that is intrinsic to the job.

-- To support ‘positive action’ in employment for disabled people
+- Supporting ‘positive action’ in employment for disabled people.

-- If there is an occupational requirement for the person to be disabled
+- There is an occupational requirement for the person to be disabled.

-So, it’s OK to ask an applicant for a job as Care Assistant in a residential care home, where an intrinsic element of the job is the ability to lift and physically support residents, questions relating to enable you to determine if the applicant is capable of carrying out this aspect of the job.
+So, it’s OK to ask an applicant for a job as Care Assistant in a residential care home questions about their ability to carry out the job.
+Especially where there is an element of the job that involves lifting and physically supporting residents.

 It may not be OK to ask an applicant for a job as a Care Assistant whether they have